johnbaillieul/Vision_based_Navigation_TTT/README.md

 Our navigation strategy can be used with any mobile robot equipped with a monocular camera.

 First of all, run `optical_flow.py` to obtain the optical flow vectors for a certain number of features in the image (which is divided in three regions, and for every region the most robust features are tracked).
 The node generates `OpticaFlow.msg` containing position, velocity (px/s) of the features and the time delta (s) between the frames considered (to make real-time computation feasible on different platforms, a choosable but fixed number of frames can be skipped).
-Run the .py file with an additional random integer parameter (e.g. `rosrun <package> optical_flow.py 1`) if you want to enable a real-time visual representation of the node's output.
+Run the .py file with an the additional integer parameter 1 (e.g. `rosrun <package> optical_flow.py 1`) if you want to enable a real-time visual representation of the node's output.

 ![OF Node Output](assets/OFNode.gif)